ucrbioinfo/NOrMAL/README.md

 To download: type "git clone https://github.com/ucrbioinfo/NOrMAL"

-To use the tool
+To compile: type "cd NOrMAL" then type "make" (g++ is required)

-1. Compile using make command
+Ro check whether everything is properly working, type "make check"

-    make
+You need to provide configuration file.
+The example "config.txt" is self explanatory

-2. To check whether everything is properly working make check
+A sample of input data is provided in "DATA/" folder.

-2. Provide configuration file.
-The exapmle "config.txt" is self explanatory
+For more details visit http://alumni.cs.ucr.edu/~polishka/

-3. The sample of input data is provided in "DATA/" folder.
+Questions: email